Thread: Chans martial arts

 Any opinions or insight from anyone?

 Anatomical analysis is used to work out the strength and weaknesses of the body and the best ways to improve its performance.
-Examples of this are in our methods of stretching for flexibility and use of pressure points for knock outs
+Examples of this are in our methods of stretching for flexibility and use of pressure points for knock outs and submission holds.

 Be great to see that pamphlet, my guess is it's under a load of other rubbish at your local tip by now though.